-Note how, up to this point, we used some fiberwise metric $h$ in \eqref{diffop 1} in order to have a proper differential operator for the subsequent steps.
-As a consequence the resulting operator $D_{\varphi}(h)$ does depend on the metric chosen and so do its retarded and advanced Green's operators $G_{\varphi}^{\pm}(h) $ with their counterparts $\mathcal{G}_{\varphi}^{\pm}(h) $.
-From the definition of Green's operators we have
+\begin{remark} Note how, up to this point, we used some auxiliary metric $h$ in \eqref{eq_1_diffop_1} in order to have a proper differential operator for the subsequent steps.
+As a consequence the resulting operator $D_{\varphi}(h)$ does depend on the metric chosen and so do its retarded and advanced Green's operators $G_{\varphi}^{\pm}(h) $.
+What about their counterparts $\mathcal{G}_{\varphi}^{\pm}(h) $?\\